 Just like it can take decades to decode any other life challenges, money issues are complicated and nuanced, and your insights will evolve over time.
 But honoring the very real early influences on your money relationship can help you take control of a new, better path.
 Online therapy can be an affordable way to explore your money story.
-Learn more at our 2021 review of best online counseling apps and sites.
+Learn more at our 2022 reviews of best online counseling apps and sites.

 Surrounding yourself with others who are on a positive, self-care journey with their money is critical to your success in this part of your life.
 Studies find time and again that the people you surround yourself with have a huge impact on your habits.
 If you don't have those role models in your real life, seek them out in books, movies and TV shows — even Oprah.

 For example, teenagers whose friends smoke are also likely to smoke.
 Same, too, with personal finance habits.

 If your friends are all swimming in debt, love to shop when they can’t afford it and care little about their investments, it is time to find a new tribe.

 This might include joining a Facebook group of like-minded women, forming a support group in your neighborhood or house of worship, or reaching out to a friend who lives far away and scheduling monthly accountability calls to keep each other on track.

 Getting the financial support you need also likely includes working with professionals.
 A good accountant or tax preparer, financial advisor, bookkeeper (if you own a business), debt counselor and a banker might all be part of your financial team.
 What single parents need to know about taxes.

 These experts will not only provide money- and time-saving services, but will also hold you accountable to your goals.
 Plus, simply reaching out and creating a professional relationship is a positive action step that will make you feel empowered.